 Toilet Training your Rescue Dog – The Five keys to Successfully house train your Dog

-Please do not give up, you can do it!
-Remember you are probably the one with the problem, not your dog.
-I don't mean that you need toilet training, but that you most likely need training in canine communication, so that you can effectively explain where and when he should expel the ‘ugly’.
+Please do not give up.
+You can do it!
+Remember, you are probably the one with the problem, not your dog.
+I don't mean that you need toilet training, but that you most likely need training in canine communication so that you can effectively explain where and when he should relieve himself.

 We will start with the most important points for you to know for effectively house training your dog, then discuss in more detail how to apply this knowledge.